andreasjansson/greger.el/OPENROUTER_REFACTOR.md

 ## Known Limitations (Beta)

-1. **No Server Tools**: OpenRouter doesn't support Anthropic's `web_search` server tool
-   - **Solution**: Disable web search for OpenRouter provider initially
-   - **Alternative**: Use `:online` variant with simplified citation handling
+1. **Web Search Format**: Uses `:online` variant instead of server-side tool
+   - Works well with OpenAI/Anthropic models (native search)
+   - Falls back to Exa for other models ($0.02 per request)
+   - Citations appear at end of response, not inline during streaming
+   - No fold/unfold, no encrypted indices

-2. **Thinking Format Differences**:
+2. **Thinking Format**:
    - No cryptographic signatures (signature field will be empty)
-   - Model support varies (GPT-5, Claude work; others may not)
+   - Model support varies (GPT-5, Claude-via-OpenRouter work; others may not)
-   - Reasoning must be explicitly enabled with `include_reasoning: true`

-3. **Citations Not Supported**: Complex citation rendering won't work with OpenRouter
-   - OpenRouter annotations are message-level, not content-block-level
+   - Must enable with `greger-current-thinking-budget > 0`

+3. **Citation Simplification**:
    - No encrypted indices for verification
+   - No inline underlines
+   - No fold/unfold functionality
-   - **Solution**: Display simple source list at end instead of inline citations
+   - Citations always visible at end of response

-4. **Different Token Limits**: Each model has different context windows
+4. **Model-Specific Limits**: Each model has different context windows and capabilities

-5. **Cost Differences**: OpenRouter adds markup, pricing varies by model
+5. **Cost Variance**: Pricing varies by model and provider
+   - OpenRouter adds small markup over direct API pricing
+   - Native web search included in model cost
-   - `:online` variant adds $0.02+ per request for web search
+   - Exa web search adds $0.02 per request (5 results)

-6. **Message Format Conversion**: May lose some nuances in complex scenarios

 ## Future Enhancements